Kotlin/kotlinx-knit/README.md

     > You can get full code [here](src/test/kotlin/example/example-include-01.kt).

-The knit directive looks like HTML comment, so the reader of this specific piece of documentation will not see the `import` line, but the generated source-code example file will include it to get compiled properly:
+The Knit directive is like HTML comment, so the reader of this specific piece of documentation will not see the `import` line, but the generated source-code example file will include it to get compiled properly:

 ```kotlin